1973 Thomas Cup

 The 1973 Thomas Cup was the ninth edition of the Thomas Cup, the world championship of men's international team badminton (its female counterpart is the Uber Cup).
 The final set of ties (team matches) involving regional zone winners and the defending champion nation were held in Jakarta, Indonesia in late May and early June 1973.
 Beginning in 1948–49 the tournament was held every three years until 1982 and has been held every two years thereafter.
 For more details on the format of Thomas Cup competition see Wikipedia's general article on the Thomas Cup.

 Indonesia won its fifth title after beating Denmark in the Final Round.

-Teams

-23 teams from 4 regions took part in the competition.
-As defending champion, Indonesia skipped the qualifications and the first round of inter-zone competition, and played directly in the second round (effectively, the semifinals of the tournament).